• Hello from T

 Risk Retention & Transfer

 Risk Retention and Transfer often go together because typically, you don't just transfer 100% of your risk without retaining some.
-An example

 would be an insurance policy that includes specific limits and deductibles.